 Regional Assisted Living Cost Patterns in Minnesota

-Northern Minnesota (Duluth Region)
+Northern Minnesota (Duluth)

-Central Minnesota (St. Cloud Area)
+Central and Southern Minnesota (St. Cloud, Mankato)

 Minnesota Senior Housing Market Trends (2026)